trinerye/visual_analytics_2024/assignment_1/readme.md

 ![plot](out/knn_image_comparison_plot.png)

-Since the Euclidian distance is calculated on based on feature extractions rather than a probability distribution, the nearest neighbor classifier has access to more information about the images than just the distribution of colors.
-Although the simplicity of the image data makes the CV2 approach faster, the KNN prediction is more accurate, as elements such as background colours and other noise influence the result of the colour histogram comparison more than the actual flower itself.
+Since the Euclidian distance is calculated based on feature extractions rather than a probability distribution, the nearest neighbor classifier can access more information about the images than just the distribution of colors.
+Although the simplicity of the image data makes the cv2 approach faster, the knn prediction is more accurate, as elements such as background colors and other noise influence the result of the color histogram comparison more than the actual flower itself..